deflect-ca/deflect/README.md

 - orchestration/input/old-sites.yaml
 - orchestration/system-sites.yaml
 - orchestration/deflect-next_config.yaml

+There are example yamls of all of the above.

 Before running Deflect-next, you need to have the correct values in the above configuration files.